The most functional city in the world

 Helsinki is a relaxed, friendly and safe city that invites you to enjoy and make use of your stay to the full.
 Helsinki is practically a walking city: it is compact and easy to navigate on foot.
 Practically everything – hotels, restaurants, cafés, shops and sights – is within a walking distance.
 You can also use Helsinki’s efficient public transport system, consisting of bus, tram, metro, local trains and ferry services.
 Helsinki is one of Europe’s fastest growing and developing cities.
 Pure nature, greenness and proximity to the sea are assets of Helsinki.

 Helsinki is also a city of fascinating contrasts.
 You can find extremes of pulse and peace just around the corner from each other.
 Helsinki is filled with surprises and contrasts, with light summers and dark winters, urban nature and science & arts.

-On top of that, a great number of national conferences, events and theme days take place in Helsinki year after year.
+Helsinki hosts an average of 300-400 international association meetings annually, attended by more than 40 000 delegates.
+On top of that, a great number of national conferences, events and theme days take place in Helsinki each year.

 What keeps Helsinki ahead of the pack in arranging meetings, conferences and conventions, is northern professionalism complemented by an unparalleled level of service.

 Helsinki is the centre of Finnish economic and business activity and is home to around 48,000 companies.
-Many regional headquarters of Finnish and international corporations are located in Helsinki, as is the country’s largest port.
+Many regional headquarters of Finnish and international corporations are located in Helsinki, as it is the country’s largest port.